Zy0d0x0/HS2-Wheel/README.md

 this little wheel that should of been added to the HS2 or created as sub product sold along with the radio inculded with the price.

-Keys found to be in use:
+Keys found to be in use with keybord control:

 * Enter
 * Left